 - Do not wash your hands under water for excessively long periods of time

-- Use gentle soap, such as Dove.
+- Use a gentle soap, such as Dove.
 Do not use harsh soap that can make your skin excessively dry.

 - Use a wet paper towel to wipe away dirt.
 Avoid using harsh commercial towelettes.